sybrew/the-seo-framework/readme.txt

 				* `generate_cache_key_by_query()`
 				* `generate_front_page_cache_key()`
 				* `delete_author_cache()`
+			* **Deprecated methods:**
+				* All methods deprecated in TSF v4.0.0 or earlier are no longer available.
+Calling those will result null and void.
 		* **Info:**
 			* **The following methods are now marked for deprecation:**
+				* *"Marked" means that you should treat them as deprecated, but we honor them as maintained until the next major update.*
 				* TODO `robots_meta()`
 					* We should use something like `get_robots_meta()`, but that's already taken...
 						-> Assert?